kristigordon/ZoomEngage/README.md

 Web technologies: It would likely involve the use of web technologies such as HTML, CSS, and JavaScript to create the user interface and handle user input.

-#### To create the Grid Resizing Solution:
-1. Retrieve the list of participants and their current status (mic on/off, video on/off, screen sharing on/off) from the Zoom API.
-2. Calculate the priority for each participant based on their status, following the order given in the prompt (screen share > mic+camera on > mic on > camera on > mic+camera off).
-3. Sort the list of participants based on their priority, from highest to lowest.
-4. Determine the desired size of each box for each participant, based on their priority.
-For example, the largest screen share participant might get 2/3 of the screen, while the smallest mic+camera off participant might get 1/6 of the screen.
-5. Allow the user to change the size of each box individually by dragging its borders.
-As the user changes the size of a box, adjust the size of the other boxes accordingly to maintain the desired proportions.
-6. If the user does not manually resize any boxes, display the boxes with the predetermined sizes based on their priority.

 ### To create color selector GUI for the ZOOM grid using Tkinter:
 1. Import the necessary modules: tkinter for creating the GUI, and askcolor from tkinter.colorchooser for opening a color selection dialog.
 2. Define a Grid class that represents a grid of buttons, with methods for setting and getting the color of each button.